-In our guide to where to buy solo ads, you found out places to purchase email traffic.
+In our guide to where to buy solo ads, you will find places to purchase email traffic.
 Here are some of them briefly:

 - Solo ads marketplace – Sites like Udimi and Cleeko let you buy traffic from multiple vendors with a money-back guarantee on undelivered traffic.